wppoets/wpp-external-files/readme.txt

 1. Place the 'wpp-external-files' folder in your '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit 'Settings > Import External Files' and adjust your configuration.
+1. Visit 'Settings > Import External Files' to enable importing and adjusting the configuration.

 == Frequently Asked Questions ==